Finance

 Bank statementsLast 3 months from your main accountRequiredRequired

 Have everything ready as clear scans or photos before you start.
 This is the single biggest factor in whether you actually get the money within 24 hours.
-If the lender has to chase you for a blurry pay slip, you can add days to the process.
+A blurry pay slip that the lender has to chase down can add days to the process.

 1. Fill in the online form.
-You enter your desired amount, preferred term, loan purpose, and your personal and income details.
-Most forms take around 10 minutes.
+Loan amount, preferred term, purpose, personal and income details.
+Most forms take about ten minutes.

 2. Verify your identity.
-Austrian lenders accept several methods: Video-Ident (a short video call, about 5-10 minutes), ID Austria (the government's digital identity system that replaced the old Handy-Signatur), or identification through your existing online banking.
+Austrian lenders accept several methods: Video-Ident (a short video call, five to ten minutes), ID Austria (the government's digital identity that replaced Handy-Signatur), or identification through your existing online banking.
 Video-Ident is usually the fastest.

 3. Upload your documents.
-Pay slips, bank statements, and ID.
-Some lenders use PSD2 open banking connections to pull your transaction data automatically, with your consent.
-This speeds things up further.
+Pay slips, bank statements, ID.
+Some lenders use PSD2 open-banking connections to pull your transaction data automatically with your consent, which can shave hours off the process.

 4. Automated credit review.
-The system checks your KSV record, cross-references your stated income against your bank statements, and calculates whether the monthly payments fit your household budget.
-This part usually takes minutes.
+The system queries your KSV record, cross-references your stated income against your bank statements, and computes whether the monthly payment fits your household budget.
+This part normally takes minutes.

 5. Payout.
 Once approved, the transfer goes out.
-Express payout is often within 24 hours.
+Express payout often arrives within 24 hours.
 Standard processing takes one to three business days.
-Transfers between accounts at the same bank tend to be fastest.
-SEPA transfers can take up to one business day.
+Transfers between accounts at the same bank arrive faster than cross-bank SEPA transfers.

 Check instant loan rates